ioki-mobility/LokaliseGradlePlugin/README.md

 ```

-This will generate two tasks `downloadTranslationsForMain` and `downloadTranslationsForSpanishhOnly`.
+This will generate two tasks: `downloadTranslationsForMain` and `downloadTranslationsForSpanishhOnly`.
 If you run the latter, it will only download the translated strings for spanish.

-By default, there is also on `downloadTranslationsForAll` task that will execute all the created tasks in case you
-have to execute all of them after each other.
+There is also an `downloadTranslationsForAll` task that aggregates all created tasks to run all of them together.

 # Release